SGpp/DisCoTec/paper.md

 Through highly parallel I/O operations, `DisCoTec` can be used to perform simulations on multiple HPC systems simultaneously, if there exists a tool for fast file transfer between the systems[@pollingerLeveragingComputePower2023].
-The communication between different systems is enabled by file transfer.
-The software repository contains example scripts and documentation for utilizing UFTP as an example of a transfer tool, but the approach is not limited to UFTP.
+The `DisCoTec` repository contains example scripts and documentation for utilizing UFTP as an example of a transfer tool, but the approach is not limited to UFTP.